 For a first time visitor there are a few essential things to do in Prague.

-While most people associate Prague with stunning views of Prague Castle beautiful architecture is not the only thing this city offers.
+While most people associate Prague with stunning views of Prague Castle beautiful architecture is not the only thing the capital of the Czech Republic offers.
 Prague posses a wildly eclectic mix of history, culture, ambiance, nightlife, beauty (both man-made and natural) and affordability that sets it apart from any other city we have ever spent a substantial amount of time in.
 Lovers of amazing architecture, historical ambiance, and incredible Gothic skylines will fall in love, and find countless of things to do in Prague.